Home | email

 Brian Kay, Biography

-Brian KayFrom playing Mahler symphonies on stage at Carnegie hall, to playing backup for Aretha Franklin, to performing on sackbut from a facsimile of Petrucci's 1501 Odhecaton, trombonist Brian Kay has had an exciting and varied musical career.
+From playing Mahler symphonies on stage at Carnegie hall, to playing backup for Aretha Franklin, to performing on sackbut from a facsimile of Petrucci's 1501 Odhecaton, trombonist Brian Kay has had an exciting and varied musical career.
 Originally from Urbana, Illinois, he holds degrees from New England Conservatory, and the University of Illinois.
-He has toured the country and Europe with The King's Brass and the American Waterways Wind Orchestra, and has performed with many of the areas top ensembles including the Handel and Haydn Society, Boston Philharmonic, Rhode Island Philharmonic, Indian Hill Symphony, Boston Academy, and many of the area's choral groups.
-He can be heard on compact disc recordings with the Handel and Haydn Society, King's Brass, and the Dave Rasmussen Jazz Orchestra.
+Brian has performed with many of the areas top ensembles including the Boston Ballet, Pro Arte Chamber Orchestra, Boston Philharmonic, Rhode Island Philharmonic, Portland Symphony and Indian Hill Symphony.
+He has toured the country and Europe with The King's Brass and the American Waterways Wind Orchestra.
+On period instruments, he has performed with the Handel and Haydn Society, Boston Camerata, Boston Baroque, New York Collegium, Aston Magna, and Renaissonics.
+He can be heard on compact disc recordings with the Handel and Haydn Society, Boston Baroque, Music From Aston Magna, the King's Brass, and the Dave Rasmussen Jazz Orchestra.